ishanpranav/econ-11-economics-of-global-business/src/problem-set-1.md

 The following notes apply to all data in Question 3 and Question 4.

-* For each date range, the lower bound is inclusive and the upper bound is exclusive.
-For example, "1990–2000" denotes the period of 10 consecutive calendar years including 1990 and 1999 but excluding 2000.
-* Growth rates are continuous and annualized.
+* Growth rates are continuous.
 * Although the time series begins in 1990, data from 1989 are used to compute the growth rate for 1990.
 * The number of significant figures is determined by the data.